Adele in Munich: Development

 The pivotal moment occurred shortly after Christmas 2023.
 The Adele project was formally adopted, and members of the Christian Social Union in Bavaria (CSU), a party on the Munich City Council, jubilantly praised their colleague Baumgärtner.
 Ralf Niemczyk of Rolling Stone Germany later wrote: "Various bureaucratic hurdles would have been cleared aside with a sense of proportion."
 Niemczyk said that this political reaction denoted a "trend in the global live business", as Adele is part of the slogan " artists", comprising those who are capable of generating "mega-sales" during their tours and having a considerable economic impact on the cities that host them, through concert series in the same place.

 In January 2024, Jack Malvern and Oliver Moody of The Times stated that the "custom-built" venue on the vast outdoor space at the exhibition centre would be the "world's largest pop-up stadium" and would "far exceed" the 44,000-capacity temporary stadium built for the 2022 World Cup in Qatar.
 At this stage, Leutgeb and Lieberberg have been "courting" Adele for two years.
 On 31 January, the media announced that the performances at the "bespoke" Munich venue would be a concert residency, titled "Adele in Munich".
 Soon after, the press issued two stadium images showing several "Adele" in bright capital letters around the perimeter of the exterior façade.
-Rolling Stone Germany journalists found the stadium's layout reminiscent of a one-handed clock from an aerial perspective.
+Journalists at Rolling Stone Germany found the stadium's layout reminiscent of a one-handed clock from an aerial perspective.
 This music venue was subsequently known as the "Adele Arena".
+Adele stated that her time in Munich would be a "wonderful" way to conclude this chapter of her life and career, with her concerts being "closer to home".
 Looking back on the two years spent developing the project, Leutgeb commented in February, "I had a vision that drove me forward".

 Before performing in Munich, she had to complete a leg of Weekends with Adele, which ended on 15 June.
 Although Munich's Olympiastadion can accommodate 70,000 people, it had never been requested to host Adele concerts.
-Due to the Olympiastadion's ongoing renovation work, which would be interrupted by construction phases, the concerts would only take place in limited time slots.
+Due to the Olympiastadion's ongoing renovation, which would be interrupted by construction phases, the concerts would take place only in limited time slots.
 A spokesperson for the Olympiapark said that ten Adele concerts in a one-month window were not feasible.
-Another element that made using the Olympiastadion unlikely was the exclusive contract of Leutgeb's Global Event and Entertainment GmbH, which gave it priority for organising concerts on the Munich Messe fairgrounds.
+Another factor that made using the Olympiastadion unlikely was the exclusive contract held by Leutgeb's Global Event and Entertainment GmbH, which gave it priority for organising concerts on the Munich Messe fairgrounds.
 According to a spokesperson for the Messe München GmbH, it was valid for July and August.